 Growing up in North Carolina, racing was a constant presence to Bullins.
 His father worked on dirt late model cars in Piedmont Triad area and Bullins began accompanying his dad to the race shop and 311 Speedway in Madison, N.C., when he was just five years old.
 As he grew older, Bullins expanded his racing acumen to include World Karting Association go-karts and asphalt late models until he graduated from South Stokes High School in 1995.
-Bullins then enrolled at North Carolina State University (NCSU), where he earned a mechanical engineering degree.
+Bullins then enrolled at North Carolina State University where he earned a mechanical engineering degree.

 After college, Bullins joined the historic Wood Brothers Racing team in October 1999 for his first position in the Cup Series.
-After working with ST Motorsports in the NASCAR Xfinity Series and then at Robert Yates Racing, Bullins joined Richard Childress Racing (RCR) in January 2005.
+After working with ST Motorsports in the NASCAR Xfinity Series (NXS) and then at Robert Yates Racing, Bullins joined Richard Childress Racing (RCR) in January 2005.
 He helped produce nine Cup Series wins with drivers Kevin Harvick and Clint Bowyer over seven seasons as a race engineer at RCR.

 Bullins and the No. 22 team won their second consecutive NXS Owner championship in 2014 on the strength of six wins (five by Keselowski and one with Blaney).
 Bullins also served as crew chief for Blaney's first two NCS starts at Kansas Speedway and Talladega Superspeedway.

 In 2015, Team Penske and Wood Brothers Racing formed a technical alliance.
 Blaney was tapped as driver for the team's partial schedule with Bullins rejoining the team as crew chief.
 The Wood Brothers expanded to a full-season Cup Series program in 2016 as Blaney finished as runner-up in the Sunoco Rookie of the Year standings.